Healthy Banana Bread with Chocolate Chips

 This simple, healthy banana bread recipe is based off of my favorite Healthy Banana Muffins.
 As with that banana muffin recipe, the banana bread is made with Greek yogurt, sweetened with maple syrup, and is 100% whole wheat (I use white whole wheat flour, and you can’t taste the difference one bit!).

-Tools I used to make this Healthy Banana Bread recipe:
+Recommended Tools to Make this Healthy Banana Bread Recipe

 Healthy Banana Bread with Chocolate Chips